-During fiscal 2013, 2012 and 2011 the Company entered into performance share agreements that grant certain officers and key employees the right to receive shares of the Company's common stock, subject to the Company's achievement of certain performance measures.
+During fiscal 2014, 2013 and 2012 the Company entered into performance share agreements that grant certain officers and key employees the right to receive shares of the Company's common stock, subject to the Company's achievement of certain performance measures.
 The performance share agreements specify a target number of shares that a participant can receive based upon the Company's average return on equity and average return on sales, as defined, during a two-year performance period beginning November 1 of each performance period.
-Although the performance share agreements have a two year performance period, they are subject to an additional one year holding period before they are paid out.
+Although the performance share agreements have a two-year performance period, they are subject to an additional one year period during which the participant must remain employed by the Company before they are paid out.
 If the Company's average return on equity and average return on sales exceed certain threshold amounts for the performance period, participants will receive 50 percent to 200 percent of the target number of shares, depending upon the Company's level of performance.
-The target number of shares specified in the performance share agreements executed during fiscal 2008 totaled 67,820, during fiscal 2009 totaled 60,500, during fiscal 2010 totaled 70,000, during fiscal 2011 totaled 86,725, during fiscal 2012 totaled 95,175, and during fiscal 2013 totaled 98,950.
-The Company recorded compensation cost of \$1,485,000 and \$3,190,000 during fiscal 2011 and 2010, respectively, related to the performance share agreements entered into during fiscal 2008 and 2009.
-During fiscal 2012, no compensation cost was recorded related to performance share agreements entered into during fiscal 2012, fiscal 2011 and fiscal 2010.
-The Company recorded compensation cost of \$3,425,000 during fiscal 2013, related to the performance share agreements entered into during fiscal 2012, but the Company recorded no compensation cost related to the performance share agreements entered into during fiscal 2013.
-In estimating the compensation expense to record in a period, the Company considers, among other factors, the current and projected grain costs and chicken volumes and pricing, as well as the amount of commitments to procure grain at a fixed price throughout the performance period.
+The target number of shares specified in the performance share agreements executed during fiscal 2012 totaled 95,175, during fiscal 2013 totaled 98,950, and during fiscal 2014 totaled 75.925.
+During fiscal 2012, no compensation cost was recorded related to performance share agreements.
+During fiscal 2013. the Company recorded compensation cost of \$3,425,000 related to the performance share agreements entered into during fiscal 2012, but the Company recorded no compensation cost related to the performance share agreements entered into during fiscal 2013 during the period.
+During fiscal 2014, the Company recorded performance share related compensation cost of \$7,366,000, of which \$1,543,000 was related to the agreements entered into during fiscal 2012, and \$5,823,000 was related to the agreements entered into during fiscal 2013.
+The Company recorded no compensation cost related to the performance share agreements entered into during fiscal 2014, as it could not determine that achievement of the applicable performance based criteria is probable.
+In estimating the compensation expense to record in a period, the Company considers, among other factors, current and projected grain costs and chicken volumes and pricing, as well as the amount of the Company's commitments to procure grain at a fixed price throughout the performance period.
 Due to the high level of volatility of these commodity prices and the impact that the change in pricing can have on the Company's results, the Company's assessment of probability can change from period to period and can result in a significant revision to the amounts accrued related to the arrangements.
 The accounting for these arrangements requires the Company to accrue over the three year service period the estimated amounts of the shares that will be earned with changes made during the service period adjusted using the cumulative catch up method.
+Had the Company determined that it was probable that the maximum amount of those outstanding awards from the fiscal 2014 agreements would be earned, an additional \$3.2 million would have been accrued as of October 31, 2014.